joshuaeduque/PS3MAPI/docs/METHODS.md

 // Check the result of the write call if(writeRes != MAPIResult.OK) {
-    // If the call result is not OK, it must have failed+ Console.WriteLine("Failed to write memory");
+    // If the call result is not OK, it must have failed Console.WriteLine("Failed to write memory");
     return;
 }

 Console.WriteLine("Wrote to memory");

+// We're done!
 ```